promethivm-labs/Summa-Generativarum/The Universal Conditions/Category I: Ontological Conditions.md

-## Category I: The Ontological Conditions
+# Category I: The Ontological Conditions

-### Introduction to the Ontological Conditions
+## I. Introduction to the Ontological Conditions

 The Ontological Conditions (C₁–C₁₀) establish the fundamental **structure of Being itself**—the minimal requirements for anything whatsoever to exist, persist, and transform coherently.[^1][^2][^3] They form the **transcendental ground** from which all particular entities, relations, and systems derive their intelligibility.